 - DSGN M376 Motion Design 2

-- DSGN M377 Social/Political Design
+- DSGN M377 Social/Political/Environmental Design

 - DSGN M400 Design Topics

-- DSGN M475 Professional Design Practicum
+- DSGN M475 GD Design Practicum

-- DSGN M476 Creative Entrepreneurship
+- DSGN M476 Business of Design

 - DSGN M480 Design Capstone

-- DSGN M485 Design Internship
+- DSGN M485 Design Internship (2 crs)

-- Major Electives for 6 crs: Choose two courses from Design (DSGN) or Visual Arts (VISA)
+- Major Electives for 6 crs: Choose two courses from Design (DSGN)

-- Electives: Students choose any three electives for a total of 9 crs in consultation with an advisor.
+- General Electives: Students choose any three electives for a total of 9 crs in consultation with an advisor.

 - Progression requirements: